 The second-largest fiord in Fiordland National Park is nicknamed “the sound of silence.”
 That’s because it doesn’t receive the same level of tourism as neighboring Milford Sound.
 Its popularity, however, has nothing to do with the scenery of the fiord (that’s epic) and more to do with how difficult it is to reach.
 With no direct road access into Doubtful Sound, you will start your journey with a cruise from Manapouri across Lake Manapouri and then a very bumpy coach ride down the Wilmot Pass.

 To visit Doubtful sound you must drive from Te Anau to Manapouri (a short 30-minute drive) but be sure to book your cruise in advance.
-Also worth noting is you can actually do an overnight cruise in Doubtful Sound for an even more memorable experience.
+Also worth noting is you can actually do a 3-day tour with an overnight cruise on Doubtful Sound that includes a visit to the Te Anau Glow Worm Caves and a second night in a nearby hotel for an even more memorable experience.

 5. Enjoy the Milford Foreshore Walk